ChroniclerCherry/stardew-valley-mods/TrainStation/TrainStation/README.md

 This mod does more by not only adding destinations to the rail station, but also allow the placement of more rail stations via a map property.
 In this way, it's like a second minecart system.

 ## Adding a train station
 An `Action` property with a value of `TrainStation` on the `Buildings` lair of the map will becomes an interactable point to bring up the menu showing available destinations.
+Tile properties can be added in through various methods such as Content patcher, TMXL Map Toolkit, or directly through code.

-The menu will not show any destinations on the current map or those that do not meet the specified criteria
+The menu will not show any destinations on the current map or those that do not meet the specified conditions

 ## Adding a destination